 Bashpayev returned from Saudi Arabia to Kazakhstan on 12 October 2016 on what he intended to be a short visit.
 However, he was arrested as soon as his flight landed at Astana Airport and taken to a prison in Pavlodar, Azanov added.

-Captain Gabit Bakirov of Pavlodar Region KNB secret police had already launched a case against Bashpayev under Criminal Code Article 174, Part 1 ("incitement of social, national, clan, racial, or religious hatred or antagonism").
+Captain Gabit Bakirov of Pavlodar Region KNB secret police had already launched a case against Bashpayev under Criminal Code Article 174, Part 1 ("incitement of social, national, clan, racial, or religious discord").

 Captain Bakirov launched the case after officers found recordings of Bashpayev's talks on Islam on the Russian social network VKontakte on 7 April 2016, according to the 24-page indictment seen by Forum 18.
 Further online talks were found on 22 May 2016.
 "Expert analyses" of 15 April 2016 and 20 June 2016 claim to have found Bashpayev inciting religious hatred in the talks.